Brake pads for car

 - Fast shipping.

-Brake pad set disc brake for popular car models
+Brake pads for popular car models

 On the average, the parts last for 30,000–50,000 kilometres on cars equipped with a manual transmission and 25,000–30,000 kilometres on those with an automatic transmission.
 The working lifespan depends on a few factors: